TheKontinua/readers/README.md

 We will be using PostgreSQL as the backend database.

 The questions and answers will be stored as LaTeX segments.
 The complete quiz will need to be typeset using TeX.
-Preview will be done with LaTex.js.
+Preview will be done with LaTeX.js.

-We will deploy the system on Amazon Services.
+We will deploy the system on Amazon Services (RDS, SES and EB).

 ## Requirements